Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 </div>

-Nothing occurs when you first cast this miracle, although ???.
+Nothing occurs when you first cast this miracle, although sparks begin to crackle when creatures touch.
 You cannot benefit from the Hidden status while concentrating on this miracle.
 Unlike with other miracles, you cannot voluntarily choose to end your concentration on this miracle, and nothing you or your allies willingly do can break your concentration or end this effect.

 While you are concentrating on this miracle, your favor continues to build up as you wait for the foreseen events to occur.
 The first time your favor is 5 or more at the start of your turn, this portent comes to pass.
-At that time, your concentration on this miracle ends and ??.
+At that time, your concentration on this miracle ends and charge begins to flow freely between creatures.

-??
+For the duration of this effect, whenever a creature within range hits a creature with an attack, apply 6 + Presence stacks of shocked to the defender, then transfer all stacks of shocked from the attacker to the defender.

 ### Wrath of Lightning